cookjosh/terraform_up_and_running/notes/notes.md

+# Overall Notes
+This file is the overall notes from my progression through the book, which was originally [this series of blogposts](https://blog.gruntwork.io/a-comprehensive-guide-to-terraform-b3d32832baca#.b6sun4nkn).
+I've linked the blogpost throughout for relevant images as well.
+For each chapter, I broke out the individual chapter notes into their own file in their respective chapter folder in the repo.

 ## Chapter 2 - Getting Started with Terraform
 - resources are defined with the convention of `resource` `<provider_resource>` `<name>` where `provider` refers to the backend provider (in this case AWS), `resource` refers to a provider's product (eg EC2 instance), and `name` which can be referenced by other parts of the code.
 - `user_data_replace_on_change = true` - This parameter terminates the original instance and launches a replacement.
 This is because terraform will typically only update the original in place but `user_data` is only run on initial boot!